On a Los Angeles Freeway in the pouring rain,

 The Investigation division maintains regional offices in the South Bay, Antelope Valley, and San Fernando Valley.
 These regional offices provide a more rapid response to the location of death in these areas due to the close proximity of the regional facility.

 The investigations division operates the Field Response Vehicle Program.
 This program improves the Department's deployment ability by assigning vehicles to a designated number of investigators to provide around the clock coverage in addition to the on-duty personnel.
-During times of increased call value, investigators on the Field Response Vehicle Program can respond to the location of deaths, directly from home in their assigned vehicle without having to go to the office to pick up a vehicle.
+During times of increased call volume, investigators on the Field Response Vehicle Program can respond to the location of deaths, directly from home in their assigned vehicle without having to go to the office to pick up a vehicle.

 The Decedent Services section is responsible to the transportation, processing, storage and release of decedents' bodies.
 Bodies are recovered from any death scene including in public view, homes and hospitals.
 Decedent processing includes the weighing and measuring of bodies, the collection of personal effects, and the collection of physical and medical evidence, fingerprinting and tagging of the decedent.
 Bodies are maintained in refrigerated crypts to await autopsies and claiming by mortuaries, or release to County disposition.